Samtfm/in-other-words/README.md

   - webpack

 # scripts
-`word.js` this class will hold the word and it's physics properties.
+`word.js`: this class will hold the word and it's physics properties.

-`api_util.js` this script will be responsible for making dictionary requests.
+`api_util.js`: this script will be responsible for making dictionary requests.

-`word_cloud.js` the WordCloud will hold many words, and update their velocities based on their collisions.
+`word_cloud.js`: the WordCloud will hold many words, and update their velocities based on their collisions.
 On clicks, this script will call an api request of the appropriate word.

-`main.js` handle logic for
- - clearing the board
- - updating the canvas
+`main.js`: this script will handle logic for clearing the board and updating the canvas

 # Implementation Timeline
 Day 1: draw words to canvas as movable objects

 Day 2: implement physics to spread words apart

 Day 3: Integrate API calls to fetch new words

 Day 4: Add css styling to interface.
 Add visual effects to words.